All Episodes

 But it's not because the liberal press willingly and eagerly allows itself to get manipulated.

-Oh no, we're not that bad.
+Oh, no, we're not that bad.

-Instead, the mastery mostly flows from a White House that has taken old tricks for shaping coverage, staged leaks, friendly interviews, and put them on steroids using new ones.
+Instead, the mastery mostly flows from a White House that has taken old tricks for shaping coverage, staged leaks, friendly interviews, and put them on steroids using new ones, social media, content creation, precision targeting.

-Now this is this is bovine schetology here, uh, folks.
+Now, this is bovine schatology here, folks.

 None of this would be possible without a news media as a willing accomplice to this.